spalmurray/spalmurray/README.md

-Hi!

-My name is Spencer and I'm a software engineer from Toronto!
-I enjoy making stuff and learning about pretty much anything that seems interesting.
+Howdy!

+I'm software engineer from Canada, I have a dog named Popcorn, and I wish I could drink more coffee.